jcacela0298/Python-Programs/README.md

 I am most proud of my most recent WageFunctions & WageStructures C projects.
-Here, in addition to creating a wage calculator using structures and functions, I employ all of my code organization & readability techniques that I have learned along the way.
+In addition to creating the wage calculator using structures and functions, I employ all of my code organization & readability techniques that I have learned along the way.